-1. Pallet drop areas on elevated structural platforms, or mezzanines, in which pallets are being loaded by a lift truck
+1. Pallet drop areas on elevated structural platforms, or mezzanines, in which pallets are being loaded by a lift truck or AGV

 Any opening on elevated platforms where employees are working expose them to the risk of falling.
 All openings in the railing on levels in which employees work should be secured.
 Often these areas are “protected” with chains or single gate systems like lift-out barriers, but those devices do not meet current ANSI standards, are often left open or do not provide the protection needed to prevent employee injury.
 To ensure OSHA compliance and meet ANSI standards, secure these areas with dual-gate systems.

 2. Picking areas, empty pallet bays or tote return bays on multiple level pick modules